Table of Contents

 Introduction

-- It was good for small directories but This process will consume lot of time as directory size grow up.
+• It was good for small directories but This process will consume a lot of time as directory size grow up.

-- I searched around and find that The fastest way to do this process would be to use RSYNC utility
+• I searched around and find that The fastest way to do this process would be to use the RSYNC utility

-- It uses ‘rsync algorithm’ which provides a very fast method for syncing the directories or file systems.
+• It uses the ‘rsync algorithm’ which provides a very fast method for syncing the directories or file systems.
 An important feature of rsync is that the mirroring takes place with only one transmission in each direction and which is not available in other similar programs.

 Key features of RSYNC command